PaLangCODE/SkillBlock/README.md

 ## Instruction to test our app

--Use yarn for installing the required dependencies.
+- Use yarn for installing the required dependencies.

--Inside terminal>yarn
+- Inside terminal>yarn

--To run the app on your local machine, just type yarn start in your terminal of your working directory.
+- To run the app on your local machine, just type yarn start in your terminal of your working directory.